Jesus is Our Leader

 The Memorial Trust

+The Memorial Trust has over two million dollars in it.
+Like most trusts, we use the income from it, not the principle.
 The Memorial Trust funds projects within the congregation.
 Sometimes they’re building projects.
-Sometimes they are used for "seed money" for new ministry ideas.
-Recently Memorial Trust money was given for our new digital sign on Monroe Street.
+Sometimes they are used for “seed money” for new ministry ideas.
+Recently Memorial Trust money was given for a billboard campaign letting everyone in the Green Bay metro area that if they’re looking for God’s Grace, you can find it downtown at Grace Lutheran!
 We’ve also helped host speakers like Jewish biblical scholar Amy-Jill Levine.

 The Mission Endowment Fund

 Is newer and smaller.
-Small grants for outreach ministries done by the ELCA or in our community are given out each year.
-Members of the congregation are elected to oversee the management of and disbursements of the funds
+Small grants for outreach ministries done by members of the congregation or the community are given out each year.

 Gifts to the Funds